 Unfortunately, sometimes the walls of the aortic artery can become weak, causing it to bulge or balloon outwards.
 This is known as an abdominal aortic aneurysm (AAA).
 While not threatening in the early stages, the aneurysm can eventually swell and rupture.
 Tears in the wall of the aorta and internal bleeding can also occur, both of which can be life-threatening.

-3 Symptoms of an Abdominal Aortic Aneurysm
+3 Symptoms of Abdominal Aortic Aneurysm

 An abdominal aortic aneurysm is a slowly developing disease that often doesn’t have any symptoms.
 Instead, doctors usually discover them during an X-ray, CT, CTA, or MRI scan while looking for something else.
 It is often referred to as a “silent killer” due to its ability to go undetected for long periods of time.